YosysHQ/yosys/docs/source/appendix/auxlibs.rst

 Auxiliary libraries
 ===================

-The Yosys source distribution contains some auxiliary libraries that are bundled with Yosys.
+The Yosys source distribution contains some auxiliary libraries that are compiled into Yosys and can be used in plugins.

 .. todo:: fill out the newer auxiliary libs